milesich/xcgp-api/docs/graphql/schema/game.md

 * **tags ([`[String]`](graphql/schema/string.md))**

-  A list of tags for filtering like "jackpot" or "netent"
+  A list of tags for filtering like "jackpot" or "netent".

 ## Required by